The-Enforcers/WildLife-Tracker-Repo-JIC4125/README.md

 2. click configure project.
 3. type project name in and next.
 4. select web browser as your calling from.
-5.copy and past the client id and secret into the .env
+5. the url will be https://localhost:5001/auth/google/callback for testing 6.copy and past the client id and secret into the .env

 ### 5. Starting the Application